rekola/radix-cpp/README.md

 ### Iteration

-An iterator has three variables: the depth (in the prefix tree), the start index (the node that the iterator points to) and the range.
-The range tells us how many nodes are still remaining in the ordered range that is currently visiting.
-While the range is positive, we know that there are still nodes available in the ordered range, and when advancing to the next stored value, we can check them all in order.
+An iterator has four variables: the depth (in the prefix tree), the unordered prefix, the 8-bit ordinal value, and the offset.
+While the ordinal is smaller than 255, we know that there are still nodes available in the ordered range, and when advancing to the next stored value, we can check them all in order.
 When the range runs out, we fall back to the previous digit and advance that one.
-If the new node is not a final node (leaf node), we go upwards in the tree and find the smallest leaf node.
+If the new node is not a final node, we go upwards in the tree and find the smallest final node.

 ### Limitations

 - Maximum key length is 2^32
 - Deletion is not yet implemented
 - No signed types
+- No 32-bit support
+- How to sort std::any?

 ## Extending types